 If OMI authorised you to access data for the previous version of the Diverse WA training program you will continue to have access to your agency's user data.
 In your Profile, you will see the Reporting tab on the left-side-bar.
 If you believe you were previously authorised and do not see this tab, contact the Diverse WA team at firstname.lastname@example.org

 To request authorisation, you must email OMI with a written request from your line-manager/CEO/Director/Executive Director or other agency/organisation authorising representative.
-OMI will then confirm your request by email and amend your regististration in our system for you to access data.
+OMI will then confirm your request by email and amend your registration in our system for you to access data.
 Please allow 24 hours for this action to take place.
 If you do not see the Reporting tab in your Profile after this time, please email your technical issue to the Diverse WA Team at email@example.com

-- Where can I obtain user data of the previous version of the training?
+Where can I obtain user data of the previous version of the training?

 All historical user data from the previous Diverse WA training site has now been archived and cannot be accessed online.
 If you have queries regarding historical data please contact the Diverse WA team.

-Non-Government Organisations (NGO) requesting access to training
+Non-Government/Not-for-Profit Organisations (NGO/NFP) requesting access to training

-- How does my NGO apply to access Diverse WA cultural competence training?
+How does my NGO apply to access Diverse WA cultural competence training?

-NGO's will then receive a copy of the co-signed User Agreement for their records along with notification the organisation's current staff, board members, volunteers, or students on work placement who have access to the agency’s work email address will now be able to register and undertake the training.
+NGOs/NFPs will then receive a copy of the co-signed User Agreement for their records along with notification the organisation's current staff, board members, volunteers, or students on work placement who have access to the agency’s work email address will now be able to register and undertake the training.